 USP <788> Particulate Matter in Injections, USP <789> Particulate Matter in Ophthalmic Solutions, and USP <787> Subvisible Particulate Matter in Therapeutic Protein Injections

 Parenteral drug infusions for intramuscular, subcutaneous or intravenous (IV) injection should be virtually free of subvisible particles that can be harmful when introduced to the bloodstream.
-To ensure these products meet or exceed standards, particles are detected and measured using light obscuration analysis (also referred to as single particle optical sensing) or microscopic inspection after capturing the particles on a filter.
+To ensure these products meet or exceed standards, particles are detected and measured using light obscuration analysis or microscopic inspection after capturing the particles on a filter.

 The USP <788> Particulate Matter in Injections general chapter is used to determine the count and size of undissolved particles in injection solutions ≥ 10 and ≥ 25 µm.
 This general chapter provides an overview for the use of two procedures; Method 1, Light Obscuration Particle Count Test, and Method II, Microscopic Particle Count Test.
 Chapter <788> of the United States Pharmacopeia (USP) is harmonized with Chapter 2.9.19 of the European Pharmacopoeia, and Japanese Pharmacopoeia.
 These standards apply to most small- and large-volume parenteral products.

 Light Obscuration Particle Count Test is used to examine injections and parenteral infusions for subvisible particles, other than gas bubbles, unintentionally present in the product.
 A vial or a pooled sample of vials from the product are sampled by the instrument in a clean environment.
 The instrument measures the number and size of particles in the injectable formulation and the results compared to USP requirements.
 PTL’s instrument is performance verified on a routine basis to ensure counting and sizing accuracy specifically for this important test.